imstephens-professional/diver-game/README.md

 # Diver: Ruins Resurfaced

 ## Description
-"Diver: Ruins Resurfaced" is a game project developed in Pico-8 (lua).
+"Diver: Ruins Resurfaced" is a platformer game developed in Pico-8 (lua).
 It was developed during the Fall 2023 semester of St. Mary's College of Maryland for the Game Design course.
 View the initial concept of this game [here](https://sites.google.com/smcm.edu/diver-ruins-resurfaced/homepage?authuser=2).

 ## How to Run
 Download html file.
 Run it on any web browser.